-Writing exercise 6.

-Girls work in the activity book writing the letter/syllable in focus and other writing exercises to reinforce reading.

-Girls work with the literacy kit: games, books etc in small groups Other activities could be related to creativity; designing book covers, illustrating, creative writing
+6. Writing exercise 10 Girls work in the activity book writing the letter/syllable in focus and other writing exercise exercises to reinforce reading.
+7. Literacy activities; games 30 Girls work with the literacy kit: games, books etc in small groups Other a ctivities could be related to creativity; designing book covers, illustrating, cr eative writing

-Facilitators walks around and provides remedial teaching to girls who need additional support
+Facilitators walks around and provides remedial teaching to girls who need additional support.